-SPAN 212 Spanish for Heritage Speakers II (5) 5 hours lecture
+SPAN 212 Spanish for Heritage Speakers II

-Prerequisite: SPAN 211 or four years of high school Spanish Transfer acceptability: CSU; UC
+Prerequisite: SPAN 211 or four years of high school Spanish

 Course is designed for heritage speakers of Spanish or other linguistically qualified students.
 Continues to provide instruction that builds upon the existing reading, writing, speaking and listening skills and the cultural heritage and knowledge of Spanish-speaking students.
 Continues to increase awareness of linguistic registers and expand vocabulary toward the advanced level.
 Practice in expository and creative writing based on culturally relevant readings and critical thinking.
 Develops an appreciation for Hispanic and Latino cultures as manifested in Spanish speaking countries and in the United States.
 This course is entirely conducted in Spanish.